-Last night I called an old friend.
-When he asked me how I was doing, I jokingly said Eyore-like, “I have it worse than anybody.”
+Once when an old friend asked me how I was doing, I jokingly said Eeyore-like, “I have it worse than anybody.”
 This triggered about 15 minutes of sparring as to whose life is more miserable.
-He recently bought a house and lamented having so much “stuff” he just doesn’t know where to put it.
-He can’t figure out where to store his boat and his Corvette.
+He’d recently bought a house and lamented having so much “stuff” he just didn’t know where to put it.
+He couldn’t figure out where to store his boat and Corvette.
 His family and friends compounded his misery by giving him a ton of housewarming gifts.

 “That’s nothing,” I said, “I have to live with myself in all my complexity and complicatedness.”
 He had to concede – I have it worse than anybody.

 The truth is, I have it better than most people.
-But in my sinfulness, I still often battle discontentment.
+But like most of us affluent Americans, I must battle discontentment.
 God has many weapons in his arsenal to search and destroy this sin, but one of his best is making us wait.
 As he says in Lamentations 3:

 My mom first taught me a wonderful way to cultivate contentment while waiting.
 I was 23, jobless, broke and had just moved back home from an aborted attempt at making it as an artist in Philadelphia.
 She told me the Bible says to give thanks for everything.
 “For everything?”
 I blurted, “Even a flat tire?
 I’m supposed to thank God for a flat tire?”
 Mom said, “Yes, because up the road there’s an accident that God spared you from by flattening your tire.”
 So I tried it.
 I was building a patio for my parents.
 As I lugged flagstones in the summer heat, I said, “Lord, thank you for these stones.
 Thank you for this miserable heat.
 Thank you that I don’t have any money.
 Thank you that I don’t have a job.
 Thank you that I am stuck living here at home with my parents.”
 Do you know what happened?
 I gradually began to experience joy and contentment in Christ.
 Though Jesus didn’t immediately change my circumstances he began to change my heart.